cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 In terms of Docker concepts, this means:

-* Alice's validator and KMS are on the private user-defined network `alice-kms-net`.
+* Alice's validator and KMS are on the private user-defined network `net-alice-kms`.
-* Alice's validator and sentry are on the private user-defined network `alice-net`.
+* Alice's validator and sentry are on the private user-defined network `net-alice`.
-* Bob's validator and sentry are on the private user-defined network `bob-net`.
+* Bob's validator and sentry are on the private user-defined network `net-bob`.
-* There is a public user-defined network on which sentries and Carol's node run: `public-net`.
+* There is a public user-defined network on which sentries and Carol's node run: `net-public`.

 ## Docker elements